Clazariuk1/unit2-project/readme.md

 How to start the app without dev mode.<br>

 <h1>Patient Paws Training Academy</h1>
-<h2>a Many-to-Many-to-Many API</h2>
+<h2>a Many-to-Many API</h2>
 <h4>a Tale of Stacks on Stacks on Stacks</h4>
 <h3>Christopher Lazariuk, General Assembly Unit 2</h3>
-<h4>Customer User Story: As a user, I want to enroll my pet(s) in a multiplicity off courses at the canine training academy 'Patient Paws'.
+<h4>Customer User Story: As a user, I want to enroll my pet(s) in a multiplicity of courses at the canine training academy 'Patient Paws'.
 I want to be able to view information about the other pets in the course, as well as view information about the various instructors assigned to the courses.
 If I loved my instructors, I want to submit a testimonial review of them.</h4>
 <h4>Admin User Story: as a user, I want to manage my clients' enrolled pets and who will be covering what courses.
 I don't want to overbook my courses or instructors and we need to exclusively reserve the right to remove any pet from courses for bad behavior.</h4>
 <h5>Link to Trello Board: https://trello.com/b/1r0vkXFZ/patient-paws-training-academy</h5>
 <br>